jacksho-vfx/onepiece/docs/examples/trafalgar_event_streams.md

 ## Render job SSE (`GET /render/jobs/stream`)

 The SSE stream emits JSON payloads describing each render job transition.
+Every connection begins with a `jobs.snapshot` event containing the full in-memory job list before incremental updates such as `job.created` or `job.updated` arrive.

 ### Using `curl`